longhpzigvy/zv-react-training/README.md

 - **Training 1 - Introduction: React**
   - What is a React library?
   - Why do we use React?
-  - Create new a React project using `create-react-app`
+  - Create a new React project using `create-react-app`
   - ES6 Systax Overview: `import`, `export`, `arrow function`, `class declaration`
   - Basic concept of React
   - Component types and when to use them
+    - Component
+    - PureComponent
+    - Stateless Component (or Functional Component)
-  - Re-using another React components
+  - Re-using React components
-  - Fragment in React
-  - React Ref
   - Folder structure of a React project

-- **Training 2 - Basic React: React State and Props**
+- **Training 2 - Basic React: React State and Props and Ref**
   - What is a React state?
   - When to use state?
   - What is a properties (or props) in React?
   - When to use props?
+  - React Ref
+  - Rendering a list with React using `map`
+  - Fragment in React
   - Debugging React app using React Devtools
+  - Basic usage of `lodash`

 - **Training 3 - Basic React: React Life Cycle**
   - Overview of React Life Cycle